MiguelonGonzalez/gdd-test-MGJ/README.md

 The jupyter notebook that answer this question is 'Part2.2.ipynb'.
 The output map is kept within results/map folder, both the complete map and a small sample.

-Since at the beggining of this
+Since at the beggining I tried this exercise using only Python, at 'Extra.ipynb' notebook you can find the initial approach to the GIS analysis using `rasterio` library.
+Then I changed to a GIS desktop program to save time.